 Responsibilities include, but are not limited to, the following:

-- Conduct research on a variety of topics related to the FDA, drug and device approval, and women’s health
+- Conduct research on a variety of topics related to women’s health

 - Draft policy memos, news alerts, letters, and advocacy materials

 - Copy edit and proofread materials as requested

 - Attend meetings with advocates and policymakers